marn1n/ConsoleApp/README.txt

 You must have Maven installed in order to proceed.
+And to connect to MySQL database go to src/main/java/app/DBUtilities.java and in String url change existing user and password to yours.

 To run the command-line application:
 1. download and unzip